Curriculum

 - Comprehensive Psychological Assessment

-Outpatient Clinical Services encompasses all of the Child Study Center’s treatment and evaluation services.
-Interns and postdoctoral fellows participate in many of the specialty evaluations, comprehensive assessment, and treatment services of Outpatient Clinical Services.
+Our Clinical Services encompass all of the Child Study Center’s treatment and evaluation services.
+Interns and postdoctoral fellows participate in many of the specialty evaluations, comprehensive assessment, and treatment.

-During the internship year, the primary generalist experience in outpatient evaluation and treatment is gained within the Child Study Center Outpatient Clinical Services.
+During the internship year, the primary generalist experience in outpatient evaluation and treatment is gained within the Child Study Center Outpatient Youth Services.
 Interns are members of a multidisciplinary clinic team.
-Typically, each intern carries approximately 5 cases concurrently, encompassing child, parent, and/or family therapy.
+Depending on their specialty track, each intern carries approximately 8-10 treatment cases concurrently, encompassing child, parent, and/or family therapy and representing both generalist and specialty cases.
 Continued outpatient treatment experiences are open as an elective in the second year.

 - Focus Area